Interstate Oil and Gas Compact Commission: Background

+The Compact

+On December 3, 1934, Oklahoma Governor-elect E. W. Marland met with the governors of Kansas and Texas to discuss an interstate compact.
+According to founding Commissioner, Texas Governor James V Allred, the idea for the interstate compact originated with the American Petroleum Institute.
+This meeting led to the drafting of the Interstate Compact to Conserve Oil and Gas, which Congress ratified on August 27, 1935.
+At first, Congress ratified it for only two years at a time, then four years, and finally the compact was made permanent in 1979.

+The stated purpose of the compact was to "conserve oil and gas by the prevention of physical waste thereof from any cause".
+States that ratified the compact agreed to enact legislation for this purpose.
+Article VI of the compact constituted "The Interstate Oil Compact Commission," renamed as the Interstate Oil and Gas Compact Commission in 1991, and its duty was to make recommendations for preventing the physical waste of gas and oil.
+The interstate compact was seen as an alternative to direct federal regulation that would allow oil producing states to retain more control.
+Relative to other interstate compacts, this one—described as "brief and general"—was not a regulatory compact..
+Its popularity and success were attributed to this general nature, with the commission serving as a forum for sharing best practices and the compact giving member states the freedom to adopt them.
+However, the federal regulations on interstate oil commerce of the Connally Hot Oil Act provided important context for the compact.

 Some economic historians have described the regulation of oil output under the compact as an example of a price fixing cartel.
 The production controls of the IOGCC and the Texas Railroad Commission have been cited as precursors to the establishment of OPEC's caps on member state oil production.

-The stated purpose of the compact was "conserve oil and gas by the prevention of physical waste thereof from any cause".
-States that ratified the compact agreed to enact legislation for this purpose.
-Article VI of the compact constituted "The Interstate Oil Compact Commission," renamed as the Interstate Oil and Gas Compact Commission in 1991, and its duty was to make recommendations for preventing the physical waste of gas and oil.

 Organizational structure

 Initially the commission had six members: Colorado, Illinois, Kansas, New Mexico, Oklahoma and Texas.
-It now has 31 member states, 7 associate states and 10 international affiliates (including 7 Canadian provinces and territories).
+It now has 31 member states, 7 non-oil-producing associate states, and 10 international affiliates (including 7 Canadian provinces and territories).
+Georgia became the first associate member in 1946.
 The governor of each member state appoints an official representative who can vote on policy recommendations, and any number of associate representatives who can vote in their place if the official representative is not available.
 The list of members can be found on the IOGCC website.
 Many representatives are state regulators overseeing gas and drilling, but as of 2010 at least seven were industry executives and lobbyists.
+Influential members during the commission's early years include Ernest O. Thompson, Warwick M. Downing, Hiram M. Dow, and Executive Secretary Earl Foster.

 The commission meets biannually, but much of its work occurs in small committee meetings throughout the year.
-To govern operations, it has steering, finance, resolutions and nominating committees.
-Other committees are Energy Resources, Research and Technology; Environment and Safety; International; Public Lands; Public Outreach; and State Review.
+To govern operations, it has steering, finance, resolutions, and nominating committees.
+Other committees are Energy Resources, Research and Technology, Environment and Safety, International, Public Lands, Public Outreach, and State Review.